Anticipated Inflation

 Asian Infrastructure Investment Bank (AIIB)

-A multilateral development bank that finances infrastructure and sustainable development projects, with a focus on Asia.
+A multilateral development bank that finances infrastructure and related development projects, especially in Asia.

 Assembly Line